jesusnoseq/UnityUtils/README.md

 * MirrorFlipCamera → Create the mirror effect on a camera

 ### Compatibility
-* MouseClick → Handle mouse clicks indifferently of the imput system.
+* MouseClick → Handle mouse clicks indifferently of the input system.
-* MousePosition →  Handle mouse the position indifferently of the imput system
+* MousePosition →  Handle mouse the position indifferently of the input system

-> This two mouse scripts should be executed before read the mouse clicks or position to work optimally.
+> These two mouse scripts should be executed before reading the mouse clicks or position to work optimally.
 > Change the order in: Edit > Project Settings > Script Execution Order

 ### Coroutines
-CoroutineUtils → Handful set of coroutines funtions to make them easy to use
+* CoroutineUtils → Handful set of coroutines functions to make them easy to use

 ### Data
-AdvancedStateMachineBehaviour
+* AdvancedStateMachineBehaviour
-DataSerializer
+* DataSerializer
-Hasher
+* Hasher → implement SHA256 hashing function
-PlayerPrefsX
+* PlayerPrefsX → handle save and load complex data types
-Shuffle
+* Shuffle → shuffle the items of a list
-ValidationUtils
+* ValidationUtils → implements some validation functions for emails and passwords

 ### Editor
-DynamicScale
+* DynamicScale
-RegexAttribute
+* RegexAttribute
-RegexDrawer
+* RegexDrawer
-SelectionBase
+* SelectionBase → helps to avoid selecting children objects

 ### Extensions
-AnimatorExtensions
+* AnimatorExtensions
-CollectionUtils
+* CollectionUtils
-EmumUtils
+* EmumUtils
-GameObjectExtensions
+* GameObjectExtensions
-IntegerExtensions
+* IntegerExtensions
-RandUtils
+* RandUtils
-RectTransformExtensions
+* RectTransformExtensions
-RendererExtensions
+* RendererExtensions
-UISetExtensions
+* UISetExtensions

 ### Game Flow
-LoadScene
+* LoadScene → script to load a scene by name
-OnSceneLoad
+* OnSceneLoad → Triggers on scene load
-QuitApplication
+* QuitApplication → Implement system-conditioned application quit

 ### GameObjectActions
-AutoRotate
+* AutoRotate → automatically rotates a gameobject
-ChangePointer
+* ChangePointer → change mouse cursor
-GoVector
+* GoVector → causes the object to move in the specified vector
-LightBlink
+* LightBlink → make a light object to blink
-LookAt
+* LookAt → make a game object to look at other game object
-LookAtMouse
+* LookAtMouse → make a game object look at the mouse
-MoveToMouse
+* MoveToMouse → move object to follow the cursor
-SinMove
+* SinMove → make a game object to move following a sin function

 ### Game Objects
-BasicPooler
+* BasicPooler → implements a basic object pooler pattern
-DontDestroy
+* DontDestroy → avoid the destruction of a game object with script beetwen scenes
-MouseClicks
+* MouseClicks → jandle mouse clicks events
-PlayerSpaw
+* PlayerSpawn → useful to spawn the players prefab in a location
 * Singleton
-    * MonoBehaviourSingleton
+    * MonoBehaviourSingleton → implement a simple singleton pattern
-    * MonoBehaviourSingletonPersistent
+    * MonoBehaviourSingletonPersistent → singleton that is not destried between scenes

 ### Integrations
-RankClient
+* RankClient
-GoogleDriveCSVDownloader
+* GoogleDriveCSVDownloader
-#### HTTP
+* HTTP
-RequestManager
+    * RequestManager
-JsonHelper
+    * JsonHelper

 ### Localization
 Localization